sindresorhus/pokemon/readme.md

 - `ru` (Russian)
 	- Does not include Pokemon 1009-1025 (Future Paradox Pokemon, and Pokemon released in Gen 9 Expansions - The Teal Mask, and The Indigo Disk).
 Cannot find credible source for translation.
-- `th` (Thai)
-	- Does not include Pokemon 1011-1025 (Pokemon released in Gen 9 Expansions - The Teal Mask, and The Indigo Disk).
-Cannot find credible source for translation.